BKP: An R Package for Beta Kernel Process Modeling: Examples using BKP

 Figure~\ref{fig:ex1_class_001} shows a sigmoidal curve with steep slope around zero (in solid line) and a narrow 95\% credible interval (in grey band) under $r_0 = 0.01$, indicating a decisive and confident classification boundary.
 In contrast, Figure~\ref{fig:ex1_class_2} displays a sine-shape curve with a much wider credible interval, reflecting greater uncertainty and less effective separation.
-This demonstrates the preference of a small value of $r_0$ value for classification task.
+This illustrates that a smaller value of $r_0$ can be preferable in this classification example.

 \paragraph{Example 2} The first example is essentially a generalized linear model with a smooth logit link, and thus poses limited modeling complexity.
-To demonstrate the capability of the BKP model in handling more challenging classification structures, we consider a second example with a highly nonlinear underlying probability surface.
+To demonstrate the capability of the BKP model in handling more challenging probability surfaces, we consider a second example with a highly nonlinear underlying probability surface.
 Define the true Bernoulli probability as

 where $x \in [-2,2]$ \citep{Goetschalckx:2011}.
 This example involves rapid local oscillations and strong nonlinearity, making it substantially more difficult to fit than Example~1.
 Here, we increase the number of locations to 30.